HIV drugs touted as weapon in war on coronavirus

 The 2004 study showed anti-retrovirals used on patients with SARS had "substantial clinical benefits", experts in China said.

-But random trials on 41 coronavirus patients had "limitations", according to the research, which was published in medical journal The Lancet on January 24.
+But random trials on 41 coronavirus patients had "limitations", according to research published in The Lancet on January 24.

-The researchers were not able to obtain complete samples from the patients' lower respiratory tract -- which is suspected to be the target site of the new coronavirus -- and there were not enough patients to verify results.

-"Further studies in outpatient, primary care, or community settings are needed to get a full picture," they wrote.
+Doctors in Singapore -- where there are 24 cases -- have followed suit with the anti-retroviral treatment, said the country's chief health scientist Tan Chorh Chuan, without going into details about the results.

+Other studies looked "promising" and a clinical trial has started in Wuhan.

 Biotech firms are working on a suite of treatment options.

-California-based Gilead Sciences said they are working with Chinese authorities on clinical trials to determine if remdesivir -- a drug used to treat SARS -- is effective against the new coronavirus.
+California-based Gilead Sciences said they are working with Chinese authorities on clinical trials to determine if remdesivir -- a drug used to treat SARS -- is effective.

+Development of entirely new treatments are also underway.
+The US Health and Human Services department is partnering with Regeneron Pharmaceuticals to develop monoclonal antibodies to fight the infection, a class of drug the company has successfully used to boost survival rates among Ebola patients.

 That could lead to pinpointing its "Achilles' heel" by understanding how it replicates in cells, said Christophe d'Enfert, the institute's scientific director.